mbroecheler/covid19-contact-tracing/README.md

 would likely still be too risky).

 However, while we are ramping up testing capacity to allow us to implement this model, our current approach to tracing infections to identify people who are at risk and need to be tested or isolated does not scale to a population of hundreds of millions of people.
-Manual collecting such data and using people's memory to recall whom they have been in contact with is too laborious and error prone.
+Manually collecting such data and using people's memory to recall whom they have been in contact with is too laborious and error prone.

 We need a technical solution to this problem.
-Most everybody nowadays carries a smart phone or similar electronic device on them at all times.
+Most everybody nowadays carries a smartphone or similar electronic device on them at all times.
 We can use those devices to keep track of whom we have come in contact with and automatically record this data.
 That would solve the "faulty memory" problem and make it simpler to identify who may have been exposed and needs to be tested.
 Singapore has announced that they will open-source the application they wrote to do exactly this via bluetooth (i.e. detect which other devices are in close proximity via bluetooth signal).
 In addition, we need a database to collect all this data and build a contact graph across the entire population so that we can easily determine who is at risk when somebody tests positive or shows symptoms.